-Tapioca starch plays a huge role in the paper industry due to its whiteness, safety, cleanliness, and viscosity.
+Industrial-grade tapioca starch plays a huge role in the paper industry due to its whiteness, safety, cleanliness, and viscosity.
 It’s also a very good property in the water holding process because of its strong dryness.

 Dextrins are excellent adhesives and used in many applications including corrugated board, paper-bags, laminated board, gummed paper, tapes, labels, stamps and envelopes.
-In animal feed, and construction materials, starch is used as adhesives or binders.
+In animal feed, and construction materials, manioc starch is used as adhesives or binders.

-In the textile industry, starches are used as sizing agents to stiffen and preserve the thread in order to improve weaving efficiency.
+In the textile industry, tapioca starches are used as sizing agents to stiffen and preserve the thread in order to improve weaving efficiency.
 They’re also utilized as finishing agents to make smooth textiles and as color thickeners to make printed materials crisp and long-lasting.

 3.7 Pharmaceutical, personal care, cosmetics

-In tablet manufacturing, native and modified starches are used as binders, fillers, and dissolving agents.
+In tablet manufacturing, native and modified cassava starches are used as binders, fillers, and dissolving agents.
 In sanitary items such as diapers and napkins, modified starch is employed as a water absorber.
 Medical gloves include starch powder to make them easier to wear.
-Specialty modified starches are utilized as a carrier for mineral oil-based skin moisturizers.
+Specialty modified tapioca starches are utilized as a carrier for mineral oil-based skin moisturizers.
 Other modified starches are utilized in personal care products as emulsifiers, encapsulating agents, sizing agents, thickeners, and other additives.